Milogav/voiceControl/README.md

 The program is started by running the 'run.py' script in the terminal.
 E.g. python3 ~/voiceControl/run.py

 In the **first 5 seconds** after launching, a simple **calibration** is done to account for the ambient sound intensity, so the user must **be silent** during this step.
 The program works by recording audio from the microphone and sending it as a flac file to the google speech recognition API.
 It then catches the text resulting from the speech recognition.
+The code for making the requests to the API and catching the result where taken from: https://github.com/Uberi/speech_recognition
 The program starts recording audio if the sound intensity surpasses the intensity threshold estimated during the calibration step by a certain margin.
 The recording stops if the received audio stream has not surpassed this margin for 1 second.

 The program has **two operation modes**: